ertyr/RecSys_group10/humanLog.md

 # 5 Octobre, 2023
 1. Giving up on 2-grams.
 Just use single keywords to group members.
 Even if that is too difficult then I will just do an exact match then
+2. After talking with the group I am working on generating synthetic groups
+    - finnished the code in the second las ipynb cell
+    - TODO: transfer from ipynb cell to util.py function